Mastercard-Gateway/simplify-prestashop-module/README.md

 ## Installation

+The Simplify Commerce module is not bundled in the PrestaShop download.

+The addon for Simplify Commerce can be downloaded here: http://addons.prestashop.com/en/17104-simplifycommerce.html

+You will then need to place this folder (should be called 'simplifycommerce') under the prestashop directory in "./modules/"

-PrestaShop already comes pre-bundled with Simplify Commerce module.
-Install it from the list of available modules, setup API keys and you are good to go!
+You can then install it from the list of available modules, setup the API keys and you are good to go!

 ![Install Module](docs/install_module.png "Install Simplify Commerce module")